 And, don’t forget that the mountains often make rainy conditions very spotty.
 It may be pouring in one place, and sunny just a few miles down the road.
 It’s common to hear around here, “If you don’t like the weather, just wait 5 minutes.”

-However, not all rain can be ignored and sometimes you need something to do while waiting it out, so here’s a list of indoor things for those rainy days!
+Since not all rain can be ignored and sometimes you need something to do while waiting it out, here’s that list of indoor things for those rainy days!
 Some can take up large blocks of the day, and others may be a quick stop while the clouds clear a bit more.

 –Parkway Craft Center– free crafting demonstrations on the porch in summer, plus a beautiful gallery on the lower floor.
 Free upstairs tours available on weekends May-October with reservations.
 Inside the historic mansion of Moses H. Cone, the “Denim King.”

 –Blowing Rock Art & History Museum– see rotating and ever-changing exhibits, or check schedule for special programming or classes.

 –Tanger Outlets – Covered walkways make shopping in the rain a dry experience.

 –Appalachian Fossil Museum– Doc’s Rocks is also home to an incredible collection that includes dinosaur fossils.

 –Country Retreat Family Billiards– a family-friendly business with high-quality pool tables and an in-house restaurant.

 –Center 45 Climbing– new indoor climbing facility in Boone with a variety of skill levels